TomashuTTTT7/TM-AlgoCrack/README.md

 # TM-AlgoCrack
- Attempt to analyze and writeup trackmania tricks
+ Various scripts to explore trackmania bugs and tricks based on reverse-engineering game's code.